 The Enterprise’s communication channels are infiltrated by a variety of voices, which are unrecognizable at first.
 The bridge crew can make no sense of what the voices are saying until Xon identifies them as coming from Earth.
 Kirk believes he hears something familiar and asks Uhura to play it back separately.
 It is a speech by Winston Churchill.
 Then they recognize the voices of Gandhi and Harry Truman and Albert Einstein — who appears on the viewscreen when the voices stop.
 The scientist appeals to Kirk for help.

 Einstein claims he and other Earth scientists have been kidnapped and kept alive by an alien force.
 Kirk is skeptical but orders the Enterprise to investigate.
 When they arrive at the coordinates, Einstein beams aboard together with Marie Curie, Robert Goddard, Karl Jansky, Buster Keaton and Max Planck.

-Using his tricorder, Xon scans the group and announces that they are not really lifeforms at all but rather perfect illusions.
+Using his tricorder, Xon scans the group and announces they are not really lifeforms but rather perfect illusions.
 Kirk orders the Enterprise to leave and the six figures disappear.
 But something is holding the ship back.
 It cannot break free.

 Kirk agrees to beam down to the planet and is welcomed by Einstein’s voice.
 The voice explains it took on the image of Einstein because he is such a recognizable personality from Earth’s past.
 The voice identifies itself as Logos and explains it has become obsessed with humanity since it started to receive transmissions from Earth.
 Its intention is to assume the identity of all human life, beginning with Kirk and the crew of the Enterprise.